 She opens the door again, and notices that Gregor hasn't eaten the food laid out for him.
 She comes back and strews an assortment of food on the floor.

-Gregor slurps happily on the rotten vegetables and moldy cheese, but eschews the fresh stuff.
+Gregor slurps happily on the rotten vegetables and moldy cheese, but leaves the fresh stuff.
 When he hears his sister turning the key in the lock outside, he scurries back under the couch and watches her clean up.

 Gregor grows accustomed to being fed in this way every day.
 Over the next few weeks, the family gets into a routine.
 They never speak to Gregor, although Gregor hears his sister comment on his eating habits from time to time.